chrisDeFouRire/go-git-semver/README.md

 `go-git-semver patch --prerelease=rc1 -m "sounds about right"` creates a prerelease tag (`-rc1`) with a message (annotated tag)

+`go-git-semver purge "<0.3-0"` removes all semver tags according to the semver spec.
+Interactive use only.
+This command uses `git` and pushes the tag deletion to "origin".
+Also, it's slow.
+Add `-0` to your spec to include prereleases.
+This command will show the tags about to be removed, and will ask for a confirmation.

 ## Download and Install as a git plugin

 First grab a binary (Linux/MacOS) [release on github](https://github.com/chrisDeFouRire/go-git-semver/releases/tag/v1.0.0-rc1).